nhsconnect/Dose-Syntax-Implementation/pages/explore/careconnect-overview.md

 ## Use of medication.text ##

 In all cases, the **medication.text** must be populated with a complete human readable string equivalent to the coded information within the Medication resource.
 The text is a narrative data type therefore must be marked up as xhtml within a <div> element together with an associated <status> element.
-Population of the text ensure backwards compatibility with receiving systems that do not process the coded information within the contained Medication resource.
+Population of the text ensure backwards compatibility with receiving systems that do not process the coded information within the medication resource.

 A suitable syntax for constructing an equivalent text string would be;